abxnxsh/assgn/README.md

 ### 4. **Handling Asynchronous Tasks**

-For tasks like image processing, I used Redis Queue to handle background jobs:
+For tasks like image processing, I used Rabbitmq to handle background jobs:

-- When an image needs processing, it's added to a Redis queue.
+- When an image needs processing, it's added to a queue.
 - A worker retrieves the task from the queue and processes it asynchronously, freeing the main API to handle other requests.

   ![image](https://github.com/user-attachments/assets/129278e5-d6e6-4b71-9ac2-5d3f27254788)